-The format of the databases has changed.
+The format of PRINTCON and PRINTDEF databases has changed.
 In bindery mode, the new databases have new names so there is no confusion between them and the old databases.
-In NDS, the new databases are now attributes of objects.
+In Directory Services, the new databases are now attributes of objects.

-For information on the name and location of these databases, see the following sections, "Relocated Print Job Configuration Databases" on page 13 and "Relocated Print Device Databases" on page 13
+For information on the name and location of these databases, see the following sections, "Relocated Print Job Configuration Databases" on page 12 and "Relocated Print Device Databases" on page 13.